Discover Magic Hiking to Maroon Bells in Aspen

 Hiking to Maroon Bells and Crater Lake in Aspen’s White River National Forest is worth getting up early for … real early.
-I rose before the sun and drove nine miles into the White River National Forest to see the most photographed mountains in North America.
+I rose before the sun and drove into the White River National Forest to see the most photographed mountains in North America.
+You should do it too.

 The Maroon Bells are two mountain peaks in the Elk Mountains – Maroon Peak and North Maroon Peak.
 These bad lads tower 14,000 feet (14ers) above the stunning Maroon Creek Valley.

-They say they’re distinctively bell-shaped and receive their maroon color from the iron-bearing mineral hematite.
+They say the Maroon Bells distinctive bell-shape and maroon color make them unique.
+The color comes from the iron-bearing mineral hematite.
+But how maroon are they?
 I think that depends on the light and your imagination, but hey, they’re not my mountains to name.

 It rained the night before and the peaks were shrouded in cloud.
 Instead of waiting for the sun, I walked the mile-long trail around the lake.
-Once away from the crowd, I was able to see the peaks at a closer vantage, as well as the waterfall that feeds into the lake below.
+Once away from the crowd, I was able to see the peaks at a closer vantage.
+I could also see the waterfall that feeds into the lake below.

-The waterfalls in the park form from snowmelt at the top of the mountains.
+The waterfalls in the park form from snow melt at the top of the mountains.
 They flow eventually into Maroon Creek, which feeds into Crater Lake, above, and Maroon Lake below.
-I stood next to the Maroon Lake and snapped the coveted image of the peaks reflected in the lake above.
+I stood next to the Maroon Lake and snapped the coveted image.

-As the sun started to come out, more people arrived.
-At the time, the park only allowed entry by registration, so there were less than two dozen people.
+As the sun began to rise, more people arrived.
+At the time I visited, the park only allowed entry by registration, so there were fewer than two dozen people.
 I’m told there can be dozens and dozens clamoring for a spot to take a photo of the reflection.

 The trail begins at Maroon Lake and climbs through a massive grove of white Aspen trees.
 It follows Maroon Creek and crosses two bridges before climbing steep and rocky hills.
 Are all the hikes in Colorado steep and rocky?
 In my experience, yes.

-The out-and-back trail is just under two miles each way and leaves you alone in the middle of a forested wonderland.
-Rangers warn to be prepared for cooler temperatures and spontaneous thunderstorms – each of which I encountered.
+The out-and-back trail is just under two miles each way.
+It leaves you alone in the middle of a forested wonderland.
+Rangers warned to be prepared for cooler temperatures and spontaneous thunderstorms, each of which I encountered.

-Signs are warning about the bears and encouraging you not to feed them.
+Signs warn about the bears and encourage you not to feed them.
 As a lone hiker, it gave me pause.
 It’s always more comforting to have someone you can run faster than with you.
 I tried to put the idea of feeding bears out of my mind.
 Whenever I’m afraid, I think, “Would you rather die on the couch or …” Fill in the blank.
-This day I chose a bear fight.
+Today I chose a bear fight.

-The hike up is moderately steep but easily manageable for most and the elevation only gains about 500 feet.
-Navigating the rocks is the most difficult part.
+The hike up is moderately steep but easily manageable for most, and the elevation gain is only about 500 feet.
+Navigating the rocks is the most challenging part.

 White Aspen Forest

-Early in the hike, I passed fields of Aspen trees that people carved their initials into.
+Early in the hike, I passed fields of Aspen trees where people had carved their initials.
 The oldest date I saw was JH ’72.
-I wouldn’t say I like carving trees, but it was comforting, while out there alone, to know that others came before.
-People have been hiking this trail since long before I was born.
+I don’t like cutting trees, but it was comforting, while out there alone, to know that others came before.
+People have been hiking this trail long before I was born.

 Hey!
 Hello?
 Hey!
 Hey!
 Hello?
 Hello?

-I’ve since read that you should not run from or yell at a bear.
+I’ve read that you should not run from a bear.
 They don’t like it.
 Any wagers on a day coming when I’m alone in the woods and don’t run from a bear?
 Not a bet I would take.

 Bear attack 101